-14 Must retail funds be authorised or licensed to be established or marketed in your jurisdiction?
+Must retail funds be authorised or licensed to be established or marketed in your jurisdiction?

-The investment guidelines of retail funds, as well as the marketing of retail funds, need BaFin approval.
+The investment guidelines of retail funds and the marketing of retail funds need BaFin approval.
 In addition, BaFin has to approve the selection of the depositary for the respective fund.
 The approvals are usually obtained in parallel with each other.